 Cognizant's report on the public television interconnection system provided recommendations on how to deploy the most cost-effective, technologically efficient interconnection solution.
-In response to the Cognizant Report and subsequent RFP process, in February 2017, PBS resubmitted an interconnection proposal to CPB that totals \$150 million over ten years.
+In response to the Cognizant Report and CPB, in February 2017, PBS resubmitted an interconnection proposal to CPB that totals \$150 million over ten years.
 The new proposal is substantially less expensive than the original proposal of \$197 million and is less than Cognizant's cost estimate of \$170 million.
-As soon as the CPB Board approves PBS' revised interconnection proposal, the budget numbers will be shared with OMB and Congress.
+In March 2017, the CPB Board of Directors authorized CPB management to enter into an agreement with PBS to provide up to \$56.7 million to build out the initial stage of the public television interconnection system.